Engee documentation

 Details

-The cross-sectional area at the inlet and outlet ports A and B. This area is used when calculating the mass flow rate.
+The cross-sectional area at the inlet and outlet of the holes A and B. This area is used in calculating the mass flow rate.

 Units